Ten people interested in forming a dog training club first met August 17, 1961.

 We then moved to a church for approximately one year and then to the former MacGillvary Buick building on the East side of Flint where, for the first time, we offered classes on more than one evening.

-We were been at our current location on Holiday Drive for over 10 years and were very fortunate to have 9,000 square feet devoted entirely to dog training many days and evenings throughout the week.
+Now at our new location on 3440 Torrey Road we’re very fortunate to have 12,000 square feet devoted entirely to dog training throughout the week.

-This summer we move to our new location at 3440 Torrey Road, still off Bristol Road at the I-75 interchange.
+3440 Torrey Road, is just off Bristol Road at the I-75 interchange.

 - The first training class was held at “Homestead Hall” September 11, 1961.